Skip to main content

 Click Save Changes.

-The Inbound Texting assistant handles incoming text messages from patients, providing AI-powered responses and performing automated actions.
+The Texting Assistant handles incoming text messages from patients, providing AI-powered responses and performing automated actions.
+There is one Texting Assistant per tenant, and it handles SMS on all enabled phone numbers.

 1

-Go to Settings > AI Assistants > Inbound Texting.
+Go to Settings > AI Assistants > Texting Assistant.

 2